 I would recommend you to take that add-on when you take an Overseas mediclaim policy and if you are planning to rent a car abroad.

 It was a DODGE Ram pick up truck.
-Truly an authentic southern experience, as my nephew said.
+Truly an authentic southern experience, as my nephew later said.

 Anyways this was the wild card and it really turned to be a wild card.
-Do not forget to take pictures or videos of the car, as a reference when you return the car and are told about any damages etc.

 We put our bags into the back of that pick up truck and climbed on it literally because it was quite high.